 [Cryptography Ends Here]

 These ideas have since been developed into numerous working end-to-end verifiable voting systems and used in elections around the world.
-To name a few, these systems include the open source project Helios
+To name a few, these systems include the open source project Helios, Wombat, and STAR-Vote.

 We already cast our votes with centralized US election authorities; end-to-end verifiable systems then allow us to verify that votes are “cast as intended” and “tallied as cast.”
 In elections where there is less trust in a single governing authority, these systems can use threshold encryption in order to decentralize the information necessary for decrypting votes.
 This too is of course done in an openly verifiable way.
 And this too does not require a blockchain.